speedycars/Zemetresenie-HA-Adapter/README.md

 # Zemetresenie-HA-Adapter
-This tool is providing data from NIGGG-BAS to Home Assistant in case there are earthquakes just around Sofia, hence HA can notify you
+This tool is providing data from NIGGG-BAS to Home Assistant.
+You can create an automation in HA to get notification for a specific region of earthquakes' epicenter.